- Representing quantities that are NOT counted

 Charlotte (4 years, 2 months) and her friend were playing with lots of coloured pens.
 In each hadn't they held lots of pens without their tops, excitedly making dots and naming them as "Hundreds and pounds, hundreds and pounds"!

-The maths: A large quantity The Taxonomy: Representing quantities that are NOT counted
+The Taxonomy: Representing quantities that are NOT counted The Maths: A large quantity

 |